The Dana Foundation is a private philanthropic organization that supports brain research through grants, publications, and educational programs.

 The Dana Alliance for Brain Initiatives also produces a number of publications, including a directory of organizations that deal with brain-related disorders, a Q&A booklet about brain research, and a number of publications and activities for children.

 Other popular online resources include Brainy Kids, an online science resource for students, teachers, and parents; Brain Web, a validated directory of websites and articles about brain diseases and disorders; and Brain Resources for Seniors, a portal of reliable websites for senior citizens, which address aging and health.

 The Dana Press is the Dana Foundation's imprint for publications for lay readers.
-It publishes books and e-books about the brain and brain research.

 INFORMATION FOR JOURNALISTS